WSRO: History

-WSRO returned to secular talk in February 2003, primarily from the Langer-owned National Radio Network (which operated out of the same facility in Framingham that WSRO broadcasts from); by 2007, the English-language programs had gradually been replaced by a lineup of programming in Portuguese, featuring religious and secular programs aimed at Framingham's Brazilian community.
+WSRO returned to secular talk in February 2003, primarily from the Langer-owned National Radio Network (which operated out of the same facility in Framingham that WSRO broadcast from); by 2007, the English-language programs had gradually been replaced by a lineup of programming in Portuguese, featuring religious and secular programs aimed at Framingham's Brazilian community.
 One non-Portuguese program remained on WSRO by 2012: the Guido Oliva Italian Hour, a program for Framingham's Italian community that had started on WKOX in 1950 and moved to WSRO after WKOX left Framingham.

 During the 2010s, Langer Broadcasting expanded the reach of its Portuguese programming.
 In 2013, having already upgraded WSRO's signal to better reach Cambridge and Boston, it announced plans to launch similar programming for the Boston area on 1410 AM in early 2014, operating from a Hyde Park studio; this station eventually became WZBR.
-That August, it agreed to purchase WBUR's 1240 AM facility in West Yarmouth (on Cape Cod) to serve the Portuguese-speaking community there; that station would become WBAS.
+That August, Langer agreed to purchase WBUR's 1240 AM facility in West Yarmouth (on Cape Cod) to serve the Portuguese-speaking community there; that station would become WBAS.
 (A plan in March 2009 to launch similar programming on WJOE, operating from the Framingham studio but serving western Massachusetts and other parts of New England, did not materialize.)
 By 2015, the three stations were jointly branded as "Rede ABR".

 Langer took the station and its translator silent on July 9, 2020, due to financial difficulties; WBAS and WZBR (the latter of which had left "Rede ABR" to carry a brokered R&B format a few years earlier) also concurrently suspended operations.
 WSRO returned to the air October 27, 2020, playing jazz standards.
-In October 2021, WSRO filed with the FCC to end its analog broadcasting on 650 kHz and convert to digital-only operations effective December 1; it was the fourth station to make this transition, joining WWFD in Frederick, Maryland; WMGG in Tampa, Florida; and WFAS in White Plains, New York.
-Its translator, W271CU, continues to broadcast in analog.
+In October 2021, WSRO filed with the FCC to end its AM analog transmission on 650 kHz and convert to digital-only MA3 operations effective December 1; it was the fourth station to make this transition, joining WWFD in Frederick, Maryland; WMGG in Tampa, Florida; and WFAS in White Plains, New York.
+Its translator, W271CU, continued to broadcast in FM analog.
 On January 1, 2022, WSRO dropped the jazz format for classical music.

 WSRO again went silent on March 5, 2023; the shutdown of WSRO and WZBR followed the death of Alex Langer.
 Both stations had been put up for sale prior to his death; WBAS had already been sold off in 2021.
+WSRO returned to the air on February 11, 2024, but again suspended operations on May 31.
+On February 25, 2025, Langer Broadcasting Group requested the cancellation of the WSRO license.
+It was cancelled on March 7, 2025.

 Translator

+On February 25, 2025, Langer Broadcasting Group requested the cancellation of W271CU's license.
+It was cancelled on March 7, 2025.